ray-project/ray/doc/source/data/performance-tips.rst

 To avoid these issues:

 1. Make sure no single item in your Ray Data is too large.
 Aim for rows that are <10MB each.
 2. Always call :meth:`ds.map_batches() <ray.data.Dataset.map_batches>` with a batch size small enough such that the output batch can comfortably fit into heap memory.
-Or,if vectorized execution is not necessary, use :meth:`ds.map() <ray.data.Dataset.map>`.
+Or, if vectorized execution is not necessary, use :meth:`ds.map() <ray.data.Dataset.map>`.
 3. If neither of the above is sufficient, manually increase the :ref:`read parallelism <read_parallelism>` or modify your application code to ensure that each task reads a smaller amount of data.

 As an example of tuning batch size, the following code uses one task to load a 1 GB :class:`~ray.data.Dataset` with 1000 1 MB rows and applies an identity function using :func:`~ray.data.Dataset.map_batches`.